I have been craving potatoes lately.

 - Sprinkle the tops with paprika, and bake them for 30 minutes.

-- Garnish them with fresh parsley and drizzle them with a bit more coconut or olive oil.
+- Garnish them with fresh parsley and top them with the remaining tablespoon of butter or coconut oil.

 Notes